TRUTH IN LENDING DISCLOSURE

 Foreign Transactions — Purchases and cash advances made in foreign currencies will be debited from your account in U.S. dollars.
 The exchange rate between the transaction currency and the billing currency used for processing international transactions is a rate selected by Visa from a range of rates available in wholesale currency markets for the applicable central processing date.
 This may vary from the rate Visa itself receives or the government mandated rate in effect for the applicable central processing date in each instance plus an additional 1%.
 The exchange rate used on the processing date may differ from the rate that would have been used on the purchase date or cardholder statement posting date.

-A fee of 1% of the amount of the transaction, calculated in U.S. dollars, will be imposed on all foreign transactions, including purchases, cash advances and credits to your account.
+No fee will be imposed on foreign transactions, including purchases, cash advances and credits to your account.
 A foreign transaction is any transaction that you complete or a merchant completes on your card outside of the U.S., with exceptions of U.S. military bases, U.S. territories, U.S. embassies and U.S. consulates.

 Plan Merchant Disputes — We are not responsible for the refusal of any plan merchant or financial institution to honor your card.
 We are subject to claims and defenses (other than tort claims) arising out of goods or services you purchase with the card only if you have made a good faith attempt, but have been unable to obtain satisfaction from the plan merchant, and